 If you’ve followed this article closely, you now know everything about Dr. Killigan’s moth traps.

-Even if you choose another brand for your moth infestation, you can’t go wrong with any of our recommended picks.
+Even if you choose another brand for your moth or pesky animal infestation, you can’t go wrong with any of our recommended picks.
 They work using the same technique and produce comparable results.

-CLICK HERE to shop our complete line of non-toxic pest control options!
+CLICK HERE to shop our complete line of non-toxic insect control options!